dgaydukov/orchestration-best-practice/README.md

 ###### Docker compose

 This is the most simple way of orchestration.
 You just put all your images in one file and run them.
+It's main use case is development or in testing.
+In these 2 cases you don't need high availability, replicase, ingress and so on.
+You need a simple instrument to run all container and work with them, or test them.
+So my verdict is to use `docker-compose` only if you are developer, or for testing purpose.
+For example when you arun `ci/cd pipeline` you can create an instance of your app with `docker-compose` and run tests against it.

 ```shell
 cd docker-compose